Chart Color Schemes

 Morley's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Morley residents show relatively positive health outcomes, with low prevalence of common conditions across both younger and older age groups.
-Private health cover stands at approximately 51% of Morley's total population (~12,819 people), slightly lower than Greater Perth's 55.2%.
+Morley residents show positive health outcomes, with low prevalence of common conditions across all ages.
+Private health cover stands at approximately 51%, slightly lower than the SA2 average of 55.2%.

-The most prevalent medical conditions are arthritis (7.1%) and mental health issues (7.0%).
-A higher proportion of residents, 71.6%, report being free from medical ailments compared to 70.2% in Greater Perth.
-Morley has a larger senior population at 19.6% (4,919 people), compared to Greater Perth's 18.1%.
-Senior health outcomes are above average and align with the general population's health profile.
+The most prevalent medical conditions are arthritis (7.1%) and mental health issues (7.0%), while 71.6% report no medical ailments, compared to 70.2% in Greater Perth.
+Morley has a higher proportion of seniors aged 65 and over at 19.6%, or 4,919 people, compared to 18.1% in Greater Perth.
+Senior health outcomes are above average, mirroring the general population's profile.

 Frequently Asked Questions - Health